-New clients are the lifeblood of estate planning or elder law firms.
+Estate planning leads are the lifeblood of an elder law or estate planning lawyer.
 If you’re not talking to a potential new estate planning client at least every week day, your firm is in trouble.

-So, let me ask the single most important question about the health of your law firm: How are you managing lead flow?
+So, let me ask the single most important question about the health of your firm: How are you managing your lead flow?

-Most will just hope and wait … some will start calling their referral sources … others gear up to host another live workshop (or they did, before the pandemic).
+Most will just hope and wait … some will start calling their referral sources … others gear up to host another live estate planning workshop (or they did, before the pandemic).

 The typical estate planning or elder law firm has only three sources for new leads: